As a startup or small business, your website is the first impression any potential buyer will have of your business.

 |very difficult to read, best understood by university graduates

 Also bear in mind, that the language your website is written in might not be the users’ first language.

-TIP: Use plugins like Yoast SEO to measure the readability of your text.
+TIP: Use plugins like Rank Math SEO to measure the readability of your text.